 This will help you focus your analysis on power users.

-Just for recalling:
+Just for recall:

 - Active users are those who constantly engage with your core product features and have a high customer engagement score.